Blogs > Guides

 Designing the Ideal Diet for Your Dog

-While some dog owners opt to follow an exclusively raw or dry food diet, others prefer a mixed approach offering a combination of both raw and dry foods.
+While some dog owners opt to follow an exclusively raw or dry food diet, others prefer a mixed approach offering a combination of both raw and dry dog foods.

 For most dogs, there won’t be one single option which represents the best dog food at every stage of their life.
 Most dogs will require some slight adjustments throughout their life to suit their changing nutritional needs.